simonSlamka/simonSlamka/README.md

 ### What I do

-#### I'm a student programmer who makes games.
+I'm a student programmer who, among else, makes games.
 Since I was a child, I wanted to write stories and then somehow be able to show them to the world.
 I started writing e-books, but that wasn't satisfactory; something was missing: there was no way to interact with the story and change how it unfolds.
 So I got into game dev.
 A few years have passed, and I have incorporated my own company, and now I primarily make games, but my company also makes websites, provides tech support, builds desktops, and runs penetration tests for enterprises.

 ### Something more about me

-#### I love stats.
-It's weird, because I was never very good at math.
+**I love stats.** It's weird, because I was never very good at math.
 I just love to see my life in numbers (quantified self).
 For example, to see a graph of my daily/weekly/yearly productivy or my long-term music listening history is something very exciting and fascinating.
 I use [Exist](exist.io) on a daily basis.
 The top thing about _Exist_ is that it aggregates data from many sources, so you can, over time, see correlations between data sources.
 For example, in my case, the less time I spend asleep, the more productive I seem to be 😂.
 <br/>For my computer/phone usage, I use [RescueTime](rescuetime.com).
 <br/>For coding tracking, I use [WakaTime](wakatime.com/simonSlamka).